Gordon Powell, LCSW

 I teach and serve on the Executive Committee at TRISP (Training and Research in Intersubjective Self Psychology).

-My chapter on “Sexuality and Intersubjective Self Psychology: What Matters” has been published in Intersubjective Self Psychology: A Primer (Routledge: London & NY, 2019)
+I am proud to announce the publication of my chapter “Sexuality and Intersubjective Self Psychology: What Matters” in Intersubjective Self Psychology: A Primer (Routledge: London & NY, 2019).